The Fort McMurray-Cold Lake Electoral District Association (EDA)

 We help select and nominate our candidates.
 Our generous donations fuels everything our party does.
 And when election time comes, it is our tireless volunteering that makes the difference between victory and defeat.

-As the party’s grassroots, we are on the front lines of ensuring another strong, stable, national, Conservative majority government.
+As the party’s grassroots, we are on the front lines supporting our Conservative MP and ensuring that in in 2019 a Conservative MP is elected in Fort McMurray-Cold Lake.

-David Yurdiga is the Conservative Candidate for Fort McMurray-Cold Lake.
+David Yurdiga is the elected Conservative Candidate for Fort McMurray-Cold Lake.

-A Fort McMurray resident, David Yurdiga was elected as a Member of Parliament in for Fort McMurray-Athabasca June 2014.
-As an elected official he sat on both the Transport, and Canadian Heritage committees.
+A Fort McMurray resident, David Yurdiga was first elected as a Member of Parliament in for Fort McMurray-Athabasca June 2014.
+In the 2015 election David was re-elected with 60.6% of the vote.

 Born and raised in Northern Alberta David spent most of his youth on the family farm in Grassland.
 He attended several post-secondary institutions including Northern Alberta Institute of Technology (NAIT), University of Alberta, and Alberta Vocational College.
 During his summers David spent his time in Fort McMurray working on the Oil Sands.